opensearch-project/documentation-website/_dashboards/dev-tools/run-queries.md

 # Running queries in the Dev Tools Console

-You can use the OpenSearch Dev Tools Console to send queries to OpenSearch.

-## Navigating to the console

-To open the console, open OpenSearch Dashboard and select **Dev Tools** under the **Management** menu.
+Use the Dev Tools Console to send queries to OpenSearch.
+To access the Dev Tools console, select **Dev Tools** under the **Management** menu on the OpenSearch Dashboards home page.

-You also can open the console from any other OpenSearch Dashboards page by navigating to the main menu and selecting Dev Tools under the Management menu.

 ## Writing queries